jeksn/jeksn.me/content/reading-list.md

 - Hard Rain Falling / Don Carpenter
 - The Screwtape Letters / C.S.
 Lewis
 - The Fellowship of the Ring / J.R.R.
 Tolkien
+- A Prayer for the Crown-Shy / Becky Chambers

 ## 2023